Cinacalcet to Treat Hypercalcemia in Renal Transplant Recipients

 Cinacalcet for Treatment of Persistent Secondary Hyperparathyroidism in Renal Transplant Recipients: Effect on Renal Function, Serum Calcium and Bone Histomorphometry

 Secondary hyperparathyroidism can persist following successful renal transplantation and can cause high blood calcium, kidney dysfunction or failure and excessive bone loss among other problems.
 If the condition does not resolve, surgery is frequently required to remove the parathyroid glands, with all the inherent risks of surgery.
-Cinacalcet, a medicine used to treat secondary hyperparathyroidism in patients with kidney disease, may be effective in treating this condition in the renal transplant recipient.
-We will study the effect of cinacalcet on calcium, bone and renal function in a 6 month treatment protocol.
+Cinacalcet, a medicine used to treat secondary hyperparathyroidism in patients with kidney disease, may be effective in treating this condition in renal transplant recipients.
+The investigator team will study the effect of cinacalcet on calcium, bone and renal function in a 6 month treatment protocol.

 Study Overview